DmxLarchey/Introduction-to-Coq/README.md

-After successful completion of the course, students are able to understand and use the Coq proof assistant; in particular to formalize propositional logic, quantifiers inductive types and inductive predicates
+After successful completion of the course, students are able to understand and use the Coq proof assistant; in particular to formalize propositional logic, quantifiers inductive types and inductive predicates.
+Hopefully they will be able to show by themselves that the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) move strategy is correct and optimal.

 ## Subject of course